Prince Henry's Grammar School, Otley: Reopening and later history

 The school reopened after 44 years on 18 September 1918, temporarily based out of the Mechanics Institute, which later became Otley Town Hall.
 When it reopened there were 117 students.
 For the first time the school was also eligible for local and national education grants.
 Teaching began in the new school building on Farnley Lane in 1927.

 Under the Education Act 1944 Prince Henry's became the local grammar school under the Tripartite System.
 The victory of the Labour party in the 1964 and 1966 general elections, and the release of Circular 10/65 marked an end to the Grammar School system.
 In 1967 Otley Secondary Modern School joined with Prince Henry's, which then became a comprehensive school.
 Otley Secondary Modern School was founded in 1935 and was located in North Lane.
 Following the merger new buildings were constructed at the Farnley Lane site, to accommodate the extra pupils, which were opened by Prince Charles in 1970.

-In 2007 the school completed the integration of a rugby academy into its sixth form.
+In 2007, the school completed the integration of a rugby academy into its sixth form.
 In 2010 the school pioneered a race equality programme which has been rolled out across the country.
-The school caused controversy in 2013 by asking parents to contribute £360 for each child so that the school may gave them iPads.
+The school caused controversy in 2013 by asking parents to contribute £360 for each child so that the school might give them iPads.
 Parents raised concerns about the cost of the scheme, whether the iPad was the best model to use and the potential threat to the concept of free education.
 The scheme went ahead later in 2014.